colthreepv/grumpy-blog/source/_posts/full-backend-mock-with-angularjs.md

 tags: angularjs, mock, backend, javascript, html5, plunkr, gist
 ---

-Many times when developing a multi-layered web application you had to wait for the backend APIs or for the database to work.. or for _something else_, in order to show your work.
+If you ever developed a multi-layered web application, you *might* had to wait for backend to be in line with your client application, or some sysadmin to stop slacking... or _anything else, really_.
+While waiting for someone or something to work you might have lost people interest, or have missed a client's demonstration...fear not!
 If you are using AngularJS, the good news is that you have a workaround to make things _appear_ to work :)

 ### ngMockE2E
+First thing, you will need to include [ngMockE2E][ngmocke2e] module in your application.
+Since the Angular's modularized nature you can include a specific _mock_ module in your application, and when the backend is ready to work, just remove the module inclusion, it will work with your _true backend_ with no additional coding!

-First thing first, the module to simulate a true backend is [ngMockE2E][ngmocke2e] and **not** [ngMock][ngmock].
+NOTE: the module to use for mocking is [ngMockE2E][ngmocke2e] **not** [ngMock][ngmock].
 The former only mocks the `$httpBackend` service, and auto-responds to requests, that's exactly why we want to use it!

 A little example about how it works: